dpb587/rdfkit-go/README.md

 _, err := canonicalized.WriteTo(os.Stdout)
 ```

 Alternatively, use `NewIterator` to manually iterate over the results containing its encoded form.
-If the `BuildCanonicalQuad` option was enabled, use `NewQuadIterator` for a standard `rdf.QuadIterator` of quads including the canonicalized blank nodes.
+If the `BuildCanonicalQuad` option was enabled, use `NewQuadIterator` for a standard `rdf.QuadIterator` of quads with the canonical blank nodes.

 ```go
 canonicalized, err := rdfcanon.Canonicalize(quadIterator, rdfcanon.CanonicalizeConfig{}.